shaharoded/Mediator/core/knowledge-base/TAK_README.md

    - **Optimization:** Vectorized pandas masks reduce O(N²) nested loop to O(N×M) (where M is # of valid pairs)

 3. **Context Checking (Optional):**
-   - Check if context interval overlaps `[min(anchor.start, event.start), max(anchor.end, event.end)]`
+   - Check if context interval overlaps the anchor `[anchor.start, anchor.end]`
-   - Context must exist and overlap the pattern timeframe
+   - A context is used to determine irrelevant anchors.

 4. **One-to-One Pairing:**
    - Track used anchor/event indices (no reuse across rules)